RonenGru/LED-Reactive-Face-For-Chatbot/README.md

 **License**
 ----------

-This project is licensed under [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under Apache License:  https://www.apache.org/licenses/LICENSE-2.0

 Thanks for sharing your project's details!